cbworden/shake-doc/products.rst

 GMPE, IPE, and GMICE selected, the type and source of the site amplifications, the map boundaries, and important output information including the bias and maximum amplitude for each parameter.
-The *info.xml* is critical for understanding or replicated any particular ShakeMap.
+The *info.xml* is critical for understanding or replicating any particular ShakeMap.

 .. note:: **Timestamps, versions of the ShakeMap software employed, event-specific parameters, and the version of the specific ShakeMap run** are documented in the supplemental information provided in the *info.xml* file.

 Static Maps and Plots (Images)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-ShakeMap generates a number of static ground-motion maps and plots for various parameters [ground motion metrics, or intensity measures (IMs)].
+ShakeMap generates a number of static ground-motion maps and plots for various parameters (ground motion metrics, or intensity measures---IMs).
 Most of these maps are available in JPEG format, as well as zipped PostScript files which---as vector-based images---are suitable for PDF conversion or editing.
-These maps are typically generated automatically limiting the format, extent and features that can be depicted.
+These maps are typically generated automatically, limiting the format, extent and features that can be depicted.
 Nonetheless, these static maps are ShakeMap "signature products" and serve as maps of record and for other purposes, as described below.
 Static maps can be accessed and selected tabs along the top of the USGS earthquake event